uio-bmi/IN-BIOSx000/Educloud/index.md

    * [Microsoft Authenticator for iOS](https://apps.apple.com/us/app/microsoft-authenticator/id983156458)
    * [Microsoft Authenticator for Android](https://play.google.com/store/apps/details?id=com.azure.authenticator)

 * Go to [Apply for access to Educloud](https://research.educloud.no/register), click `Apply for access to a project`.
-Login with Feide (if affiliated with UiO) or enter your personal details.
+Login with Feide (preferable, if affiliated with UiO, including visitors) or enter your personal details.
 Specify project `ec34` (BMI).
 To speed up processing, please notify `torognes@ifi.uio.no` by email when you have applied.

 * If you do not have a Norwegian digital ID: Please contact `torognes@ifi.uio.no` as soon as possible.